ws1994/shanwang.github.io/_pages/about.md

 - We have several PostDoc, Ph.D. and RA positions opening.
 Welcome to join us!
 [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)

 - **Sep.
+2025** One paper on Tor Anonymity has been accepted by IEEE S&P 2026!

+- **Sep.
 2025** I will serve as a TPC member for IEEE International Conference on Parallel and Distributed Systems (ICPADS) 2025!

 - **Aug.
 2025** Our proposed deanonymization attack against Ethereum and the mitigation stratigies have been included in the **Ethereum "Trillion Dollar Security" project**!